dcomtois/summarytools/README.md

 ```

 # News

 I've been working on summarytools on and off over the last few months.
-Now I'm happy to introduce version 0.8.0, here on GitHub at first, and then push it to R-Cran.

-The most notable changes are:
+Now I'm happy to introduce version 0.8.
+The most notable changes compared to 0.7 are:

   - A cross-tabulation function, `ctable()`
   - Improved support for `by()`, `with()` and `lapply()` functions
-  - `dfSummary()` now optionnaly shows barplots and histograms
+  - Optional barplots and histographs in `dfSummary()`
   - New layouts, most noticeable in html reports
-  - Added flexibility on many fronts
+  - Improved flexibility on several fronts

 ## Final notes

 The package comes with no guarantees.
 It is a work in progress and feedback / feature requests are welcome.
-Just write me an email at dominic.comtois (at) gmail.com, or open an [Issue](https://github.com/dcomtois/summarytools/issues) if you find a bug.
+Just send me an email (dominic.comtois (at) gmail.com), or open an [Issue](https://github.com/dcomtois/summarytools/issues) if you find a bug.

 Also, the package grew significantly larger, and maintaining it all by myself is time consuming.
 If you would like to contribute, please get in touch, I'd greatly appreciate the help.